frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

   </div>
 </div>

-If all is correct, the final weight of the part should be 0.350 lb.
+If all is correct, the final mass of the part should be 0.350 lb.

 Notice how we utilized construction geometry to define the location of the holes on the 2" face of the tube.
 Using construction geometry to assist with sketching makes your parts more parametric and betters conveys design intent compared to manually specifying the location of each hole with dimensions.